Paint Your Wagon (film): Development

+Filming

+Logan suggested filming all of the interiors on a backlot in Hollywood but was overruled by John Truscott, the film's production designer, and Lerner who insisted that it be shot on location and that a whole town be built in Oregon.

 Eastwood and Marvin did their own singing, while Seberg's songs were dubbed by Anita Gordon.
 Agnes de Mille was asked to choreograph the film, but declined.

 Paint Your Wagon was shot near Baker City, Oregon, with filming beginning in May 1968 and ending that October.
 Other locations included Big Bear Lake, California, and the San Bernardino National Forest; the interiors were filmed at Paramount Studios, with Joshua Logan directing.
 The film's initial budget was $10 million, before it eventually doubled to $20 million.
 A daily expense of $80,000 was incurred to transport cast and crew to the filming location, as the closest hotel was nearly 60 miles away.
 The elaborate camp used in the film cost $2.4 million to build.

 A rainstorm destroyed the road connecting the set to Baker City and Paramount had to pay $10,000 per mile to rebuild the road.
 Lerner almost fell down a 400-foot cliff during filming.
 Hippies who had been cast as extras formed a union and threatened to strike unless their daily pay was increased to $25.

 The film was released at a time when movie musicals were going out of fashion, especially with younger audiences.
 Its overblown budget and nearly three-hour length became notorious in the press.
 Eastwood was frustrated by the long delays in the making of the film, later saying that the experience strengthened his resolve to become a director.
 According to Robert Osborne, Marvin drank heavily during filming, which may have enhanced his screen appearance, but led to delays and many retakes.

 Release

+Paramount Pictures attempted to secure a G rating for Paint Your Wagon, but the Motion Picture Association of America (MPAA) instead gave the film an "M" (for mature audiences) rating.
+Martin S. Davis, executive vice-president for Gulf and Western, Paramount's parent company, appealed the decision and used Sweet Charity (1969) as a precedent.
+However, the MPAA was not convinced, and Paramount's appeal was defeated by a vote of 10 to 9.

 Paint Your Wagon opened at Loew's State II theatre in New York City on October 15, 1969.
 In the UK, Paint Your Wagon had a 79-week 70mm roadshow run at the Astoria Theatre in London.

 Home media

-The film was first released on VHS 1991 by Paramount Home Entertainment with an original PG rated from MPAA.
+Paint Your Wagon was first released on VHS 1991 by Paramount Home Entertainment with an original PG rated from MPAA.
 In 2001, Paramount released this film on DVD, and it was re-rated to PG-13 for thematic material by the MPAA.
-In the digital versions, the Intermission scene was removed from the film.
+In the digital versions, the intermission was removed from the film.
 In March 2024, Kino Lorber released Paint Your Wagon on 4K Ultra Blu-Ray and standard Blu-Ray versions.